Faux16/crml/wiki/Reference/Glossary.md

 ## L

 **Lambda (λ)**
 The rate parameter in a Poisson distribution.

-Represents the probability of an event occurring per asset per time period.
+In CRML scenarios, `lambda` represents **baseline threat-event frequency** (threat likelihood) for the chosen basis (e.g., events per organization-year or per asset-unit-year).
+Organization-specific **vulnerability likelihood** (susceptibility) is represented separately via portfolios/control assessments and is applied as mitigation (e.g., reducing effective `lambda`).

 **Lognormal Distribution**
 A probability distribution where the logarithm of the variable is normally distributed.
 Commonly used for modeling cyber loss amounts because most losses are small, but some are very large.